Srinivasan-Akash/MAIL-MAN-PRO/README.md

 A SaaS product that provides superpowers to your G-Mail Inbox !!
 By providing the following features:-
   - Easily create groups or block senders
   - One-click unsubscribe newsletters
-  - Organize emails like entertainment, interview, promo mails etc...
+  - Organize emails like entertainment, interview, promo emails, etc...
   - Automatically delete spam and old emails
   - get push notifications of emails